nicoleshisia2016/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays the contents of a file
+script that reads hello world